 At the recent Security Field Day event in Silicon Valley, Fortinet presented FortiRecon, a recently released solution that is designed to help organizations obstruct threat actors at the pre-attack stage, and in case they’re already inside, break the attack sequence early in the cycle.

-The modern network is elastically expanding in all directions.
-This means more things can fit in now – more assets, more data, more users.
-But at the same time, the relentless expansion has caused the boundaries to dissolve leaving the perimeter blurry and undefended.
+The network is elastically expanding in all directions, so more things can fit in – more assets, more data, more users.
+But at the same time, the relentless expansion has caused the boundaries to dissolve and the perimeter to blur.
 Populated with a growing list of public-facing assets, and with an undefended perimeter, the attack surface is supremely complicated, and exceedingly hard to manage or secure.
 So, how do we put the genie back in the bottle?

-One way to secure the perimeter would be to understand the kill chain – follow the breadcrumbs, identify the moving parts and attempt to nip it in the bud before it wreaks network-wide havoc.
+One way to secure the perimeter would be to understand the kill chain – follow the breadcrumbs, identify the moving parts and nip it in the bud before it wreaks network-wide havoc.

 A Vision Ahead of Its Time

 The founders of Fortinet saw the fields of network and security converging long before it happened.
-So, they focused on building technologies that fortify the the network as it grows and changes.
+So, they focused on building security solutions that fortify the the network as it grows and changes.

 “Our vision for the company is to be able to put all of these products together into what we term as security fabric, and security fabric to us is a way to make all our products interoperate,” says Carl Windsor, SVP Product Technology & Solutions.